-During periods of Covid-19 restriction, where students are undertaking remote learning out of the Academy, an online activity log of students who have not accessed learning for periods of 3 or more days will be submitted to attendance officers by teachers every week.
+During periods of Covid-19 restriction, where students are undertaking remote learning out of the Academy, an online activity log of students who have not accessed learning for periods of 2 or more days will be submitted to attendance officers by teachers on an ongoing basis.
 This will enable well-being checks to take place and work undertaken to engage students and families with learning where required.
 Actions taken will be logged through school systems such as CPOMS.
+Wherever possible, families should be assisted in overcoming barriers to engagement with online learning through the provision of technical support, face to face teaching (where the family is eligible) or the provision of loaned equipment.
+If none of these options are possible, paper based packs will be provided and their completion monitored.